Transitive Courant algebroids and double symplectic groupoids: Introduction

 \section{Introduction}

 Symplectic groupoids are fundamental tools in Poisson geometry, being the global counterparts of Poisson structures \cite{weisygr,craruimar}.
 Not every Poisson manifold can be associated with a symplectic groupoid, only those that satisfy the necessary and sufficient conditions of \cite{craruipoi} admit such a corresponding global object.
-Interestingly, some Poisson structures that are compatible with a group(oid) structure such as Poisson-Lie groups give rise to symplectic groupoids that are equipped with an additional Lie groupoid structure which makes them {\em double symplectic groupoids} \cite{luwei2}.
-The construction of double symplectic groupoids has proceeded so far on a case by case basis without a general principle behind.
-In this work we describe a way of constructing double symplectic groupoids that can be applied to most cases of interest, motivated by the ideas in \cite{luwei2,sevmorqua,sevlet}.
+Interestingly, some Poisson structures that are compatible with a group(oid) structure such as those defined on Poisson-Lie groups give rise to symplectic groupoids that are equipped with an additional Lie groupoid structure which makes them into {\em double symplectic groupoids} \cite{luwei2}.
+Some of the most interesting applications of double symplectic groupoids are the following.
+In the case of a Poisson-Lie group, the presence of an additional groupoid multiplication on an associated symplectic groupoid is responsible for the existence of a monoidal structure on the category of its hamiltonian spaces, such a monoidal structure is even braided monoidal in some situations \cite{weixuybe}; we expect that similar properties should hold for more general double symplectic groupoids by using one of the groupoid multiplications to define the monoidal structure.
+Another remarkable aspect of double symplectic groupoids is their relevance to the AKSZ formalism \cite{aksz}.
+The infinitesimal counterpart of a double symplectic groupoid is a Lie bialgebroid \cite{macxu} and the doubles of Lie bialgebroids are Courant algebroids \cite{liuweixu}.
+This means that double symplectic groupoids induce integrations of Courant algebroids \cite{rajtan,cuezhu} and so they can be regarded as classical phase spaces associated with the Courant sigma model \cite{royaksz}.
+It was pointed out in \cite{stelagpd} (after \cite{sevsomtit}) that this viewpoint could lead to a full integration of Lie bialgebroids; conversely, we expect that the explicit double symplectic groupoids we construct can be used to better understand the Courant sigma model in special circumstances, see \cite{cal:lag}.